 Why have I been referred to hospital?

-If you have had a colonoscopy and a cancer is suspected then you will require to have a CT and/or MRI.
-We will need the biopsy results from your colonoscopy and your scan results before we can discuss you at our Multi disciplinary team meeting (MDT).
+If you have had a colonoscopy and a cancer is suspected then you will require to have a CT and/or MRI scan.
+We will need the biopsy results from your colonoscopy and your scan results before we can discuss your case at our Multi disciplinary team meeting (MDT).

 Does this mean I have cancer?